Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/314_Binary_Tree_Vertical_Order_Traversal.md

 # Solution

-BFS, put node, col into queue at the same time
+BFS, put node, col into queue at the same time.
-Every left child access col - 1 while right child col + 1
+Every left child access col - 1 while right child col + 1.
-This maps node into different col buckets
+This maps node into different col buckets.
-Get col boundary min and max on the fly
+Get col boundary min and max on the fly.
-Retrieve result from cols
+Retrieve result from cols.

 __*Note that DFS won't work here since the order of elements won't be guranteed.It would be worth mentioning in the explanation that since the nodes in a column are ordered by their row number(depth) we cannot process level x+2 nodes before we process level x.*__